Ebadur-Rahman1/100-Days-of-Code/README.md

 100-Days-of-Code Challenge

 Day-01 (Basic)
-1. Write a Java Program to print "Hello World"
+1. Write a Java Program to print "Hello World".
 2. Write a Java Program to add two numbers.
 3. Write a Java Program to calculate product of two numbers.
 4. Write a Java Program to calculate Area of Circle.